AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 There is also a special wilcard available, ``**``.
 This expands to the full package version.
 For example, the requirement ``boost-1.**`` might expand to ``boost-1.55.1``.

-You can also achieve requirements expansion by implementing :attr:`~pkgdef.requires` as an early binding function (and you may want to use some variation of this to generate :attr:`~pkgdef.variants` for example), and using the rez :func:`~rez.package_py_utils.expand_requires` function:
+You can also achieve requirements expansion by implementing :attr:`requires` as an early binding function (and you may want to use some variation of this to generate :attr:`variants` for example), and using the rez :func:`~rez.package_py_utils.expand_requires` function:

 .. code-block:: python